 Hide table of contents

 Sam Bankman-Fried (born 6 March 1992) is an American trader, entrepreneur, and philanthropist.
-He was the founder and CEO of FTX, a cryptocurrency derivatives exchange valued at $32 billion,[1] and of Alameda Research, a quantitative trading firm.
+He was the founder and CEO of FTX cryptocurrency exchange and of Alameda Research, a quantitative trading firm.
+His wealth peaked at an estimated $26.5 billion[1].
+Following the collapse of FTX under suspicious circumstances, Bankman-Fried was arrested in November 2022 and later charged with fraud, conspiracy to money-launder, and other charges.
+[2]

 Background